Functional Adaptive Double-Sparsity Estimator for Functional Linear Regression Model with Multiple Functional Covariates: Asymptotic Properties

-It is apparent that, as stated in Theorem 2, the FDoS estimator does not follow pointwise normal distribution.
-Theorem 3 demonstrates that neither global nor local selection is consistent as the sparsity structures cannot be recovered with high probability.
-An appropriate adaptive penalization discussed in Section 2.3 is a promising way to address this issue.
-Since only predictor-wise adaptive weights are used, the FadDoS estimator is theoretically different from adaptive SGL in the standard linear model in \cite{poignard}.
-The below theorem shows that FadDoS still enjoys the oracle property if we can ensure that adaptive weights do not approach infinity at a fast rate.
-The initial estimator is chosen to be the smoothing spline estimator proposed by \cite{cardot}, the convergence of which is also ensured.
-Therefore, the condition is not too stringent because the initial estimator is in fact the ridge estimator in the functional case and therefore the reciprocal of its norm will generally be finite as described before.
-Let $\mathbf{C}_{l} = (M_{n}/n)\boldsymbol{U}_{l}^{T} \boldsymbol{U}_{l}$ and $(\mathbf{C}_{l})_{\mathcal{B}\mathcal{B}}$ be the sub-matrix only with column indices in $\mathcal{B}$.
+Proposition 1 shows that the FDoS estimator fails to enjoy the oracle property.
+An appropriate adaptive penalization discussed in Section 2.3 and termed as FadDoS is a promising way to address this issue.
+The below theorem shows that the FadDoS estimator enjoys the oracle property if we can ensure that adaptive weights satisfy mild conditions.
+For example, the initial estimator is chosen to be the smoothing spline estimator proposed by \cite{cardot}, which is a $\sqrt{n}/M_{n}$-consistent estimator for $\beta_{l}(t)$.
+The following results show that the FadDoS estimator achieves the oracle property with proper convergence rates of $\lambda_{1}$ and $\lambda_{2}$.